codingcatgirl/choo/docs/transit/start.rst

 Getting Started
 ===============

-The Transit Data Model
+The Choo Data Model
 ----------------------

-Before we start using transit, you have to understand its underlying Models.
+Before we start using choo, you have to understand its underlying Models.

 **Stop**
     A Stop is a group of Platforms (e.g. Berlin Hbf).